Jang Kyung-ik

 Jang Kyung-ik (born January 12, 1972) is a South Korean filmmaker, producer and entertainment executive.
 He established himself as a prominent producer in South Korea through his work on blockbuster films such as Miracle in Cell No. 7 and Train to Busan, which attracted over 10 million viewers.
 He is also known for producing series Descendants of the Sun, as well as Moving and Doctor Cha, for which he received the Best Series Producer award from Cine21.

-Jang was one of the founding member of Next Entertainment World (NEW) and served as the head of its film division, as well as the CEO of its subsidiary, Studio&NEW.
+Jang was one of the founder of Next Entertainment World (NEW) and served as the head of its film division, as well as the CEO of its subsidiary, Studio&NEW.
 After leaving NEW, in July 2024, CJ ENM appointed Jang as CEO of its subsidiary, Studio Dragon.

 Early life

 Jang Kyung-ik was born on January 12, 1972.
 During his school years, he did not have specific aspirations for the future; however, he developed a strong interest in cinema.
 He was particularly drawn to films such as The Sound of Music and Graduation, which he watched multiple times.
 While he did not have a particular favorite director, he admired actors like Tom Hanks, Daniel Day-Lewis, and Meg Ryan.

 His life film is Chungking Express, which provided solace during his most turbulent periods.
 In his twenties, he struggled with self-image, finding his path in life, and navigating romantic relationships.
 To cope, he took breaks from school and later enlisted in the military after receiving his mandatory service warrant.
 He also took a leave of absence to focus on exam preparation and departed Korea for language training just one semester before graduation.